-multisearch command is a generating command that executes multiple streaming searches at the same time.
-It requires at least two subsearches and allows only streaming operations in each subsearch.
+multisearch command is a generating command that runs multiple streaming searches at the same time.
+This command requires at least two subsearches and allows only streaming operations in each subsearch.
 Examples of streaming searches include searches with the following commands:

 rex.
 For more information, see Types of commands in the Search Manual.

 | multisearch <subsearch1> <subsearch2> <subsearch3> ...

 - Syntax: "["search <logical-expression>"]"

-- Description: At least two streaming searches.
-See the search command for detailed information about the valid arguments for the <logical-expression>.
+- Description: At least two streaming searches must be specified.
+See the search command for detailed information about the valid arguments for <logical-expression>.

 - To learn more, see About subsearches in the Search Manual.